Answer Keys

 Wetsuit (n) — a suit made of rubber, that is used for diving or surfing.
 Its main purpose is to keep you warm.
 Buying a good wetsuit is important if you’re serious about surfing.

-Snorkel (n) — A mask with a breathing tube used for swimming with your face underwater.
+Snorkel (n) — A breathing tube used for swimming face down in water, often worn with a mask.

 Inquisitive (adj) — Curious, asking many questions, willing to learn more.
 Maria is a young, inquisitive student who is always eager to learn more about the subject.